 The American Express Community Stadium

-Aesthetically, we don't get an overly warm feeling from looking at the outside of The AMEX, which is barely decorated in club colours or football club-related frills.
-The best part is its location in a hilly area, so you can grind right along the eaves along Village Way at street level.
+Aesthetically, we don't get an overwhelmingly warm feeling when looking at the outside of The AMEX, which is barely decorated in club colours or football club-related frills.
+The best part is its location in a hilly area.

 Withdean Stadium, a stopover in a real stadium saga

 If there was one club that needed a new stadium, it was Brighton.
-The club had to leave their beloved Goldstone Ground due to bad owners leading to financial problems and even played two seasons at Gillingham, an hour and a half away.
-It then found a temporary home in the Withdean Stadium, a small athletics stadium crammed with outdoor emergency stands.
-Although Brighton is one of the cities with the most hours of sunshine in the whole of Great Britain, it was still a bit of a struggle here at times, especially as most stands were uncovered.
+The club had to leave their beloved Goldstone Ground due to bad ownership which led to financial problems in the past.
+They even had to play in Gillingham for two seasons, which was one and a half hours away.
+After, Brighton found a temporary home in the Withdean Stadium, a small athletics stadium crammed with outdoor emergency stands.
+Even though Brighton tends to see more sunshine than other cities in the United Kingdom, playing with uncovered stands was still a bit of a problem at times.

 When Brighton played at Withdean Stadium it was by far the ugliest stadium in the Football League.
 It still exists, although it has resumed its old function of an athletics stadium with various non-league clubs playing there.
 You'll find the stadium in the north of Brighton on Tongdean Lane, near the intersection with Withdean Road.